 Using the Maker Lab

-Classes and workshops at the Maker Lab are for ages 14 and up.
+Workshops at the Maker Lab are for ages 14 and up.
 Up to two children 10-13 may attend with an adult; the adult must take responsibility for the children at all times.

 No registration is required for open shop.